-Thirty years later, the Dole Plantation had developed into quite a tourist attraction.
-There's a train you can ride around the plantation to learn about pineapples and a giant maze to navigate on foot.
+Thirty years later, the Dole Plantation became a much-bigger tourist attraction.
+You can ride a train around the plantation to learn about pineapples and a giant maze to navigate on foot.

 We were more interested in dessert.
 The Dole pineapple whip dessert, to be specific.

 A Dole whip is pineapple-flavored soft-serve ice cream, and we paid one dollar extra for fresh pineapple chunks to be added.